svkdprashant/Integrate-WestFax-API-PHP/README.md

 # Integrate WestFax API PHP

-How to Integrate WestFax API with PHP.
+1. Steps to integrate WestFax API with PHP
-All working exaples with explaination
+2. Files with all working examples

+For any help send an email on codebucket.co@gmail.com